CutmanMike/twitchy-doom/commands/SpawnItem.md

 Distance=Random - Use a random distance.
 Effect - The effect actor to spawn when the Actor is spawned.
 Default is TeleportFog.
 NoLOS=true - Spawn the actor even if a player is in line of sight.
+ShowMap=true - The actor will be shown on the automap.
 ```

 `Actor` should be a valid Actor class.
 If the class is a RandomSpawner, it will choose an actor from the result of that RandomSpawner.